 Post-primary education has 2 stages:

-Students generally start the junior cycle at the age of 12 and take either the Junior Certificate or Junior Cycle Profile of Achievement (JCPA) examination at the end of 3 years.
+Students generally start the Junior Cycle at the age of 12 and take the Junior Cycle Profile of Achievement (JCPA) examination at the end of 3 years.

 The Transition year allows students to experience a wide range of educational instruction and work experience.

 During their final 2 years in the Senior Cycle, students take one of 3 programmes, each leading to a State examination: